simoninireland/epyc/doc/glossary.rst

       or re-writing their results.
 They allow common experimental patterns to be coded.

+   experimental configuration
+      A list of pairs of an experiment and the parameters at which it will be run, created according to an :term:`experimental design`.

    experimental design
       The way in which a set of parameters is converted into points at which experiments are run.